 Call for joint action in the times of the COVID-19 pandemic (April 2020), the UN Committee on the Elimination of Discrimination against Women referred to its "peer-to-peer learning webinars, in collaboration with Religions for Peace and other partners to explore how various faith communities can scale up collaboration around the diverse challenges posed by COVID19 with a human rights-based approach with respect to women and girls.
 These webinars will use the #Faith4Rights toolkit as a resource." (click

 virtual global consultation with faith actors in May 2020, the High Commissioner noted that the challenges related to COVID-19 may be followed by other tests for humanity and for our universal values: “Joining diverse faith actors within a shared vision and framework, we hope to nourish a community of practise, learning from each other and stimulating promising initiative based on human rights and mutual collaboration and respect.”
-In the context of the “Global Pledge for Action by Religious Actors and Faith-Based Organizations to Address the COVID-19 Pandemic in Collaboration with the United Nations”, a series of peer-to-peer learning webinars is held in 2020 and 2021; please see the invitation letter, video message and concept note.
+In the context of the “Global Pledge for Action by Religious Actors and Faith-Based Organizations to Address the COVID-19 Pandemic in Collaboration with the United Nations”, a series of monthly peer-to-peer learning webinars is held in 2020 and 2021; please see the

 OHCHR workshops and public statements

-OHCHR has organized several workshops and symposia to explore further the relationship between religions, beliefs and human rights:
+OHCHR has co-organized several workshops and webinars to explore further the relationship between religions, beliefs and human rights: